spsforks/QB64-Wiki/_ASIN.md

 * ARCSINE is the inverse function of [SIN](SIN)e, and turns a [SIN](SIN)e value back into an angle.
 * Note: Due to rounding with floating point math, the [_ASIN](_ASIN) may not always give a perfect match for the [SIN](SIN) angle which generated this.
 You can reduce the number of rounding errors by increasing the precision of your calculations by using [DOUBLE](DOUBLE) or [_FLOAT](_FLOAT) precision variables instead of [SINGLE](SINGLE).

 ## Availability

 * **Version 1.000 and up**

 ## Example(s)

-## Example(s)
 Converting a radian angle to its SINe and using that value to find the angle in degrees again using _ASIN:

 ```vb